PCI-ORG/PCI-NKO/README.md

     - Generate English summaries
     - Tag articles, specifying the policy area they belong to
 3. **In-depth Episode Analysis**: For each noteworthy episode, compare the False Omission Rate (FOR) differences between various policy areas in the training window and the prediction window.
 This comparison helps identify focused policy areas.
-4. **Focused Policy Area Analysis**: After identifying noteworthy policy areas, we zoom in further.
-Use LLMs to analyze the content of sample articles in these areas and generate a brief analysis report.
+4. **Focused Policy Area Analysis**: After identifying noteworthy policy areas, we zoom in further, use LLMs to analyze the content of sample articles in these areas, and generate a brief analysis report.

 For each episode, the LLM analysis results, including a FOR comparison chart and a report in docx format, are saved in the `/results/analysis_results/` directory.

 **Remember** that the LLM-generated analysis is not a substitute for domain knowledge and qualitative research.
 It is intended only as supplementary material for further investigation.
-It is not sufficient to draw any conclusions about North Korean policy changes.
-However, it may help researchers identify trends worth attention.
+It alone is not sufficient to draw any conclusions about North Korean policy changes.
+However, it may help researchers identify trends worth closer attention.

+## Citing the PCI-NKO

+Please cite the source of the latest PCI-NKO by the website: https://policychangeindex.org.

+Please stay tune for our upcoming research paper on the subject.